6th Floor, 55 Wells Street

 IMPORTANT INFORMATION ABOUT ACCESS TO THIS SITE.

 Your privacy is very important to us.
-This notice (“Privacy Notice”) is provided by Kuvari Partners LLP (“we” or “us”) and sets out our policies with respect to the collection, sharing and use of personal information.
+This notice (“Privacy Notice”) is provided by Kuvari Partners LLP (“we”, “us” OR “the Firm”) and sets out our policies with respect to the collection, sharing and use of personal information.
+For the purposes of the UK General Data Protection Regulation (‘GDPR’), Kuvari Partners LLP will be the ‘controller’ of the personal data you provide.

 How we collect information about you